rhysjtevans/k8s-context/README.md

 > Important Note!
 This will backup your existing config and create a new one.
 It will not merge the two (yet!).

-You must substitute paths for your correct paths leaving the container paths the same.
+You must substitute your own paths leaving the container paths the same.
 ```
 docker run --rm \
         -v /Users/rhysevans/.kube:/root/.kube \